If you’ve never thought about footnotes before:

 Throughout this exercise, keep good track of the texts and sources you consult, so you can share it with us in a blog post.
 It’s a bit like “Down the Rabbit hole”, but the scholarly version, or what I had to do before we used the internet for this.
 (Yes, I am that old!)

 IMPORTANT This exercise will work best with journal articles or books that are available in electronic format in Trexler.
+If you are on campus and the library is open, you can call up books and physical copies of journals, too.
 Some of the PDFs I have provided are available in Trexler, too.
 If in doubt, you can contact me, always happy to help you discover how stuff works!

 - Pick from the past few weeks, or this week, a “starting text” which contains foot- or endnotes.
 This can also be from a source you used for a Show and Tell project.